 A sight often missed in this area is the crater of Kerið, which has a beautiful azure pool at its bottom.
 After taking some photos here, head to the south coast, visiting the majestic Seljalandsfoss waterfall and the equally breathtaking Skógafoss waterfall.

 Along the coast near Vík, take a slight detour to stop and admire the black volcanic beach and the dramatic Dyrhólaey and Reynisdrangar rock formations.
 Another sight along the way is the magnificent Mýrdalsjökull glacier.
 Spend the night in the village of Vík.

 Spend the third day taking in the many sights and optional activities available in the beautiful Skaftafell area of the Vatnajökull National Park.
 You'll find many trails there tailored for all abilities, including one that leads to the beautiful Svartifoss waterfall.
 Before you head on out to Skaftafell, you can opt for an exciting ice cave tour that departs from Vík, where you'll visit a unique cave in Mýrdalsjökull glacier.

 Once you've hit the road, you will get the chance to see the quint village of Kirkjubæjarklaustur.
 You will then head over to one of Iceland's top attractions, the Jökulsárlón glacier lagoon, where icebergs break from a glacier and sail serenely towards the ocean.
-You can enjoy a cruise right alongside the massive icebergs if you would like, on a zodiac or amphibious boat.
+You can enjoy a cruise right alongside the massive icebergs on a zodiac or amphibious boat if you would like.

 After absorbing the sights here, meander to the nearby Diamond Beach, where pieces of ice wash ashore and lie glittering on black sands.
 Spend the night in Höfn.